This post was originally published on May 15, 2019 updated May 15, 2020.

 Stainless steel outdoor kitchens are a lightweight option that offers a variety of configuration options that can be as subtle or obvious as you like.
 They can be installed in smaller spaces as a single run along a wall of the home on a deck or take center stage as an outdoor kitchen island layout.

-It can be configured to keep the cook near the guests, maintaining it as the central hub of activity.
+It can be configured to keep the cook near the guests, maintaining it as the central hub of activity while cooking in the outdoor space.
 It is less expensive to run utilities to the outdoor kitchen since the deck is a short distance from the house, usually just out the back or side door.
 And, the existing walls of the house can provide structure and protection to the outdoor kitchen plans—at no extra cost.

 Let’s look at what you will need to consider first when planning a deck to include an outdoor kitchen:

 - Weight limit – if you have an existing deck in your outdoor living area, consulting with a builder or engineer to determine deck load capacity is critical.
-You will want to prevent any sagging with an aged deck and, therefore, determining what you will be adding onto the deck such as the outdoor kitchen, furniture and other amenities should be discussed.
+You will want to prevent any sagging with an aged deck and, therefore, determining what you will be adding onto the deck such as the outdoor kitchen, furniture, outdoor bar, pizza oven and other amenities should be discussed.
 This goes for building a new deck, as well.